rfieldspittman/100-days-of-code/log.md

 1/5/20 - Goals added:
 1. After I finish the "Responsive Web Design Certification" in freecodecamp, I would like to start "Front End Libraries Certification."
 2. Work on very small projects such as animating part of a web page, creating a form, etc.

+2/1/20 - Goals added:
+I want to take part of this time to explore Python.

 ### Day 1: January 1, 2020